ErpNetDocs/tech/modules/crm/clientcenter/billing/due-payments.md

 - **Ref document date** - The date when the reference document for which there is a due payment was created.
 - **Remaining amount** - The amount due to be paid.
 - **Currency** - The currency of the respective amount.
 - **Invoice No** - Number of the invoice document for which there is a due payment.
+Clicking the invoice number opens the corresponding invoice directly.

 ### Expanded view